 Dear Art M.,

-A movie is made up of hundreds of scenes.
-These flow together to tell the story.
+When you consider a movie, it is made up of hundreds of scenes.
+They flow together to tell the story.
 With a book, these scenes can be better described as incidents.
 Basically, think of these incidents as the things that will happen to your characters (or if you’re writing a memoir, they are the experiences that have happened to you).

 Incident: Bob discusses breaking up with Mary in a coffee shop.